ethereum/trin/book/src/developers/contributing/releases/deployment.md

 ### Update Docker images

 Docker images are how Ansible moves the binaries to the nodes.
-Dockerhub repositories is located here: [hub.docker.com/u/portalnetwork](https://hub.docker.com/u/portalnetwork).
+Dockerhub repositories are located here: [hub.docker.com/u/portalnetwork](https://hub.docker.com/u/portalnetwork).

 Docker images should be tagged correctly after the release is finished.
 Double-check that they are correct: